 BGLV

-Black Girls Love Vinyl (BGLV) is a community and cultural platform dedicated to celebrating Black women and their relationship with vinyl records.
-Founded in 2018, BGLV creates spaces for storytelling, discovery, and appreciation of music through all facets of honoring the format of music on vinyl records.
-The platform connects collectors, music lovers, and industry professionals through intentionally curated experiences.
+Black Girls Love Vinyl (BGLV) is a mission-driven movement and cultural platform dedicated to celebrating the relationship Black women have with music through the timeless medium of vinyl records.
+Founded in 2018, BGLV creates intentional spaces for storytelling, discovery, and music appreciation while centering Black women across music culture.

 OUR VISION